SkillsWorkflow/Documentation/SkillsWorkflow/docs/automations/actions.md

 #### Usage

-The result will the configuration Keys value parameter:
+The result will be the configuration Keys value parameter:

 ```json title="Template"
 {